 Early History of the Cogil family

-Another 187 words (13 lines of text) covering the years 1633 and 1692 are included under the topic Early Cogil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cogil research.
+Another 94 words (7 lines of text) covering the years 1633 and 1692 are included under the topic Early Cogil History in all our PDF Extended History products and printed products wherever possible.

 Cogil Spelling Variations